spacebase/spacebasenz/README.md

 ## Quick Start

+### Step 1: Clone this repository

+`git@github.com:spacebase/spacebasepantheon.git`
+`cd spacebasepantheon`

-### Step 1: Create accounts and get access tokens. [ Easy / setup ]
+### Step 2: Create accounts and get access tokens.

-In this step you will create accounts on Pantheon.io, Github.com, and CircleCI, getting access tokens and installing Composer and Pantheon’s terminus.
+In this step you will create accounts on Pantheon.io and CircleCI.com, getting access tokens and installing Composer and Pantheon’s terminus.

+Follow this document:

 https://pantheon.io/docs/guides/build-tools#before-you-begin

-This should guide you to install composer (there is an easier set of instructions for mac users here); install Terminus; add your SSH public key to Pantheon; get keys for CircleCI and GitHub.
+That document should guide you to install composer (there is an easier set of instructions for mac users here); install Terminus; add your SSH public key to Pantheon; get keys for CircleCI and GitHub.

+That document will tell you what permissions to give each access key - you need both a github and a circle-ci key.

+### Step 3: Add the access tokens to your current local environment

 Once you have the access tokens, enter them into your shell/terminal window: